Best 6-Person Tent For The Ultimate Camping Experience

 • Editor’s Choice: REI Base Camp 6

-“A roomy family tent that offers a winning combo of robust weatherproofing, oodles of storage space, and easy pitching.”
+“A spacious tent that offers a winning combo of robust weatherproofing, oodles of storage space, and easy pitching”

 • Best Budget: Coleman Sundome 6